lemkeh/semrush_cup/README.md

 # semrush_cup
-My solution to semrush cup 1 hackaton
+My solution to Semrush Cup hackaton

-Main problem in this hackathon was that it has too large data, so main emphasis in my solution was to minimize data usage
+Main problem I've faced that it has too large data, so main emphasis in my solution was to minimize data usage

 What've been done: